Enisseo/ephl/README.md

 What did you expect you damn Zend Framework lover?!
 Some 100-lines code example you don't even understand?!
 You want to write a f*cking "Hello, world!", *it should be as simple as that!*

-Now your are a bit frustrated that I didn't give you a big fat example.
+Now you are a bit frustrated that I didn't give you a big fat example.
 Ok, then you could also write:

 **hello2.php**
 ```php